toggler-io/toggler/README.md

 * complete its work without needing fine-grained communication and coordination with people outside of the team?
 * deploy and release its product or service on demand, independently of other services the product or service depend upon?

-If your answer yes to most of them, then you can stop here, because adding this service to your stack would just only introduce not necessary complexity.

-else, please continue...
+If your answer yes to most of them, then you can stop here, because adding this service to your stack would not solve too much. else, please continue...

 ## Features